archer-linux/archer/CONTRIBUTING.md

 ## Conclusion

-You can easily see that there are a lot of options for you to contribute to Anarchy.
+You can easily see that there are a lot of options for you to contribute to Archer.
 Feel free to try any one of them, but please create an issue if you wish to add a big feature, so its inclusion can be discussed and your work won't be for nothing if it does not get included.